WaritsaraW/A2/README.md

 # Car Rental System

-A modern car rental website built with Next.js and SQLite.
+A modern car rental website built with Next.js and JSON data storage.
 This application allows users to browse, search, and rent cars with a streamlined user experience.

+## Live Demo

+Visit the live website: [DriveEase](https://a2-fawn-one.vercel.app)

 ## Features